Yelp/mrjob/docs/guides/emr-opts.rst

     bootstrap configuration.
 Prefer the one with the most compute units.
 Use S3 to "lock" the job flow and ensure that the job is not scheduled behind another job.
-If no suitable job flow is `WAITING`, create a new pooled job flow.  **WARNING**: do not run this without having\
+If no suitable job flow is `WAITING`, create a new pooled job flow.

-    :py:mod:`mrjob.tools.emr.terminate.idle_job_flows` in your crontab; job
+    .. warning:: Do not run this without having :py:mod:`mrjob.tools.emr.terminate.idle_job_flows` in your crontab; job
         flows left idle can quickly become expensive!

 .. mrjob-opt::
     :config: pool_wait_minutes